quiquee/obc-docs/api/Openchain API.md

 ## Node.js Application

-You can interface with the obc-peer process from a Node.js application in one of two ways.
-Both approaches rely on the Swagger API description document, [rest_api.json](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/rest_api.json).
+You can interface with the obc-peer process from a Node.js application.
+One way to accomplish that is by relying on the Swagger API description document, [rest_api.json](https://github.com/openblockchain/obc-peer/blob/master/openchain/rest/rest_api.json) and the [swagger-js plugin](https://github.com/swagger-api/swagger-js).
+Another way to accomplish that relies upon the IBM Blockchain [JS SDK](https://github.com/IBM-Blockchain/ibm-blockchain-js).
 Use the approach that you find the most convenient.

 ### [OpenchainSample_1](https://github.com/openblockchain/obc-docs/blob/master/api/Openchain%20Samples/openchain_1.js)